 Account Hierarchy and VDS Domains

-A VDS domain is a group of one or more protected hosts and their associated encryption keys and policies.
-VDS domains enable different business units, application teams, or geographical locations to share the DSM’s protection without having access to each other’s security configuration.
+A VDS domain is a group of one or more protected hosts with associated encryption keys and policies.
+VDS domains enable different business units, application teams, or geographical locations to share the DSM’s protection without having access to security configurations of the others.
 The VDS domain is a logical entity that separates administrators and the data they access from other administrators.
-Only DSM administrators assigned to a specific VDS domain can do security work on the hosts in that domain.
+Only DSM administrators assigned to a specific VDS domain can perform security work on the hosts in that domain.
 Administrative tasks are done in each VDS domain based on each administrator’s assigned type and role.
 The benefits of administrative domains are:

 - Segregation of data for increased security

 - No one administrator has complete control over Vormetric Data Security and the data it protects